 - Are my windows and doors sticking?

-Even if you answered “no” to the above questions, you should still be concerned and choose to get some free professional advice from foundation experts such as the ones at Weinstein Construction.
+Even if you answered “no” to the above questions, you should still be concerned and choose to get some free professional advice from waterproofing and foundation repair experts such as a Weinstein Construction contractor foundation repair specialist.
 Weinstein’s professionals can offer you a free, no-obligation inspection of your foundation, as this is one of those situations where getting an early warning can make all the difference!
-If you are able to catch damage early, you may just need to repair a few cracks and improve the drainage around your house to funnel rainwater away from your property.
+If you are able to catch damage early, you may just need to repair a few cracks and improve the drainage around your house, for example, by using French drainage installation to funnel rainwater away from your property.

 Will my homeowner’s insurance pay for a house foundation crack repair?